thradams/cake/ownership.md

  close(server_socket);
 ```

-The **not-zero** state is used for non-owner objects to indicate the value if not zero.
+The **not-zero** state is used in non-pointers objects to indicate the value is not zero.

 **any** is a alias for **zero or not-zero** state.